longhorn/website/content/docs/1.1.0/references/settings.md

 > **Warning:** This setting should only be changed after detaching all Longhorn volumes, as the Longhorn components will be restarted to apply the setting.
 The Priority Class update will take a while, and users cannot operate Longhorn system during the update.
 Hence, it's recommended to set the Priority Class during Longhorn deployment.

 See [Priority Class](../../advanced-resources/deploy/priority-class) for details.

+#### Disable Replica Rebuild
+> Default: `false`

+By disable replica rebuild, there won't be any new rebuild cross the whole cluster.
+The [Disks or Nodes Eviction Support](../../volumes-and-nodes/disks-or-nodes-eviction) and [Data Locality](../../high-availability/data-locality) feature won't work.
+But any restore features and currently rebuilding replica would still work as expected.